MihalCiko/fact-management-app/README.md

-# Fact App
+# Fact Management App
-The Fact App is a simple application that allows you to manage quotes and their associated tags.
+The Fact App is a simple application that allows you to manage facts.
-It provides functionality to create, retrieve, update, and delete quotes.
+It provides functionality to Search, Edit and Delete facts.
-One of the key features of the app is the ability to generate a daily quote based on the priority of quotes with more likes.

 ## Prerequisites
-To get started with the Quota App:
+To get started with the Facts App:

 * Java Development Kit (JDK) 11 or higher installed
 * Gradle build tool installed